ToolGrid — Product & Engineering

 Manual conflict resolution is slow.
 You must find conflict markers.
 You must read both versions.
 You must understand what changed.
 You must delete markers carefully.
 You must test the result.
 Mistakes break your code.

-This tool solves these problems.
+This tool lets you use a merge conflict resolver online for free and solves these problems.
 It finds conflicts automatically.
 It shows changes clearly.
 It lets you choose with buttons.
 It removes markers for you.
 It shows the result instantly.

-This tool is for developers who use Git.
+This tool is for developers who use Git and need to resolve merge conflicts online or use a git merge conflict resolver.
 It is for anyone who merges code branches.
 You need basic Git knowledge.
 You do not need advanced skills.

 Git marks conflicts with special lines.
 The marker <<<<<<< shows the start.
 It includes your branch name.
 The code after this marker is your version.
 The marker ======= separates the versions.
 The code after this is the incoming version.
 The marker >>>>>>> shows the end.
 It includes the other branch name.

 People struggle with conflicts manually.
 They must find all markers in large files.
 They must read both code versions.
 They must understand what each version does.
 They must decide which is correct.
 They must delete markers carefully.
 They must keep the right code.
-This takes time and causes errors.
+A merge conflict resolver online or git conflict resolver in the browser avoids much of that manual work.
+Doing it by hand takes time and causes errors.

 Conflict resolution requires careful reading.
 You must compare code line by line.
 You must understand context.
 You must check if both versions are needed.
 You must ensure the result works.
 Missing a marker breaks the file.
 Keeping wrong code breaks functionality.